jdx/usage/examples/docs/MISE_INLINE.md

 ##### Flag `--untrust`

-No longer trust this configExamples:
+No longer trust this config

+Examples:
     # trusts ~/some_dir/.mise.toml
     $ mise trust ~/some_dir/.mise.toml

     # trusts .mise.toml in the current or parent directory
     $ mise trust

 ## `mise uninstall`